DilipRajKhajum/firstlearn-demo/README.md

 # firstlearn-demo
-This is my firest repository
+This is my first repository
+Author - Dilip Raj Khajum